Is It Safe to Travel to Azerbaijan in 2026?

 What is the current travel advisory level for Azerbaijan?

 Azerbaijan is rated Level 3 — Reconsider Travel by the U.S. Department of State as of 2026.
-Key concerns include terrorism, civil_unrest, natural_disaster.
+Key concerns include terrorism, civil_unrest.

 Is it safe to travel to Azerbaijan right now?

 Azerbaijan carries elevated risk with a Level 3 advisory.
-The State Department recommends reconsidering travel to certain regions including Border with Iran, Border with Armenia, Former Nagorno-Karabakh Autonomous Oblast.
+The State Department recommends reconsidering travel to certain regions including southern border region, border with Armenia, Aghdam.

 Do I need a visa to visit Azerbaijan?